iHunt101/mcwpdoc/theme_options/header.md

 #### Main Header

 *  Enable / Disable the Sticky Header.
-*  Update the phone Number for support.
+*  Update the Phone Number for support.
 *  Update the Email Address for support.